Last Updated on September 28, 2021 by Grow with Bovees

 What Is The Average Cost Of Care for an Outdoor Palm Tree?

 Apart from the cost of buying a palm tree, there is more to the cost of palm tree care.
-Palms require regular trimming aka pruning to keep them both attractive and safe.
+Palms require regular trimming with the correct tools, aka pruning, to keep them both attractive and safe.

 There are several key reasons to prune palm trees including removing sprouts from the base of the trunk, removing dead and dying leaves to encourage new growth. etc.